andresduarte/gerhard-richter-cli-gem/README.md

 ##Overview

-Gem let's user use cli to retrieve information on Gerhard Richter's paintings by year or by name.
+Gem let's user use cli to retrieve information on Gerhard Richter's paintings by subject, year or name.